Areas of Legal Practice

 Probate is the judicial process to distribute a deceased person’s assets to the person(s) entitled by law to receive them.
 Whether probate is necessary depends upon many factors, including the value of the estate’s assets and whether the deceased owned real property.
 The probate process involves court appointment of a personal representative (executor), identifying assets of the deceased, inventorying assets, paying debts, accounting for funds received and finally, distributing funds to the person(s) entitled.
 In most instances, a Will must go through the probate process.

-We can review your real estate or business documents or assist you in drafting the following documents:
+We can review your business documents or assist you in drafting the following documents:

 Limited Liability Companies